 - Utilize iron casting technology to produce products that perform well in abrasive applications

 - Use iron technology to produce products that have resistance to water-based acids, and are reliable in low-temperature environments

 - Incorporate flow geometry in suction manifold designs to aid the elimination of sand dropout

 - Include user-friendly inspection ports in the suction manifold design

 - Flange adapters, hose fittings, and intake manifolds are one-piece designs

 - Hose fittings, flange adapters, and intake manifolds utilize iron casting technology with best-in-class flow geometry and no welds

 - Cold temperature lab testing and extensive field testing prior to production

 - Fully-dressed suction manifolds rated for 350 PSI WP, pressure tested at 700 PSI, and include identification plate with assigned serial number and fabrication date

-Dixon has been experiencing strong demand from customers that thrive on shale plays, and we’re committed to continuously invest in resources to supply safe and reliable products.
-Dixon was founded in 1916, and manufacturing technology is deeply rooted within our culture.
-Our company is vertically integrated with foundries, machining centers and distribution facilities, and our objective is to be the easiest company you do business with every day!
+Dixon has been experiencing strong demand from customers that thrive on shale plays, and we’re committed to continuously investing in resources to supply safe and reliable products.
+Dixon was founded in 1916, and manufacturing technology is deeply rooted in our culture.
+Our company is vertically integrated with foundries, machining centers, and distribution facilities, and our objective is to be the easiest company you do business with every day!